aoloe/photoTweaker/README.md

 - EasyPaint implements crop by resizing the image "window"

+Lot of code comes from EasyPaint (https://github.com/Gr1N/EasyPaint)
+- the undo
+- the filters
+- the selection tool

+... it's still in the starting blocks and i'm not the best at c++ / qt... but i try to improve but i'm open to comments and hints!

+The goal is to create an application that allows me to crop and scale one image in a very fast way....

+Tt should work on linux, without KDE or Gnome and i should be able to call it from a script.
+If possible, it should be multiplatform.

+I've been looking for alternatives but didn't find any matching my needs:
+- while Gimp does does crop and scale in a more then satisfactory way, it takes me between one and two minutes to achieve my result...
+I've been using for years for this task.
+And the Gimp (GUI) guys have been very clear that they're not interested in supporting this type of tasks.
+They're targetting professional graphic designers spending hours on a single image. gimp is scriptable.
+I could have written a bunch of scripts to help me in my workflow, but i'm sure that at the end it would have not been as good and it would have been less fun!
+- imagemagick?  i've tried imagemagick but it's not what i'm looking for.

+I should be able to crop the image in about 2 seconds...

+One usecase is getting the image as a screenshot or getting it from the camera connected as usb, crop and scale it and upload it to a server in max 5 seconds. photoTweak will only take care of the part scale/crop/filter, and be callable from scripts that take the screenshot, upload the image to a server and puts the URL in the clipboard.

+the problem is that i have to crop / scale (and white balance) each picture i upload... but very few image need more care than a few automatic clicks.

+i'd like to create a gui which is focused on such a fast workflow.

+The toolbar will onyl have scale buttons... and one button for each available filter (like the white balance) The image is automatically cropped to the current selection when saving:  since you can only apply filters to the whole image, the only goal for selecting will be to crop.
+And if you start the application in "scripter mode" it will automatically save on quit, without asking anything.

 #History

 I am creating a simple photo tweaking applications.
 It can open and save one image at a time.
 It has singe window, where the image is shown in a way that it fills it (proportions are kept, overflowing part is shown as gray).